How to Treat and Prevent Shin Splints

 “The medical term for shin splints is tibial stress syndrome.
 As the name suggests, shin splints result from excessive stress on the tibia, and is often associated with overuse injuries,” says Brian Rebolledo, MD, an orthopedic surgeon who specializes in sports medicine at Scripps Clinic Torrey Pines.

-In most cases, shin splints are caused by repetitive activity that places stress on the covering of the shin bone, known as the periosteum.
-This can occur following sudden changes in physical activity or training regimens, and the body is unable to adjust to the abrupt changes.
+Shin splints often result from repeated activities that stress the covering of the shin bone, known as the periosteum.
+This can occur after sudden changes in physical activity or training.
+The body may find it hard to adjust to these quick changes.

-Shin pain with activity is the most common symptom of shin splints; the pain may be sharp, dull or throb.
-Some people feel pain while exercising, while others feel it after a workout.
-You may also notice mild swelling, and the shin may be tender to touch.
+While most people feel pain while exercising, others feel it after working out.
+You might also notice mild swelling and the shin may feel tender when touched.

 What are home treatments for shin splints?